ManofWax/manofwax.github.io/_posts/2017-01-02-hotspot_kali.markdown

 ```
 and then we can restart the NetworkManager with `service NetworkManager restart`

-##Hostapd
+## Hostapd
 Hostapd is an access point software you can use to turn your Wi-Fi adapter to an hotspot.
-After installin Hostapd with apt-get install hostapd we must create a config file with our parameters:
+After installing Hostapd with apt-get install hostapd we must create a config file with our parameters:

 ```Bash
 interface=wlan0